 Enter the name of the domain you want to create in the Domain name field.
 The default location for the domain follows (MW_HOME represents the Middleware home directory):

-MW_HOME/user_projects/domains/

-Windows operating stem

-MW_HOME\user_projects\domains\
+- UNIX path: MW_HOME/user_projects/domains - Windows path: MW_HOME\user_projects\domains

 You can specify a different location in the Domain location field.